KDE/kimageformats/README.md

 ### The DDS plugin

-**This plugin is disabled by default.
-It can be enabled with the `KIMAGEFORMATS_DDS` build option in the cmake file.**
+**This plugin can be disabled by setting `KIMAGEFORMATS_DDS` to `OFF` in your cmake options.**

 The following defines can be defined in cmake to modify the behavior of the plugin:
 - `DDS_DISABLE_STRIDE_ALIGNMENT`: disable the stride aligment based on DDS pitch: it is known that some writers do not set it correctly.

 ### The HEIF plugin

 **This plugin is disabled by default.
-It can be enabled with the `KIMAGEFORMATS_HEIF` build option in the cmake file.**
+It can be enabled by settings `KIMAGEFORMATS_HEIF` to `ON` in your cmake options.**

+The plugin is disabled due to issues with the heif library on certain distributions.
+If enabled, tests may fail.

 ### The EXR plugin